A fan’s guide – the club from early doors to today

 Pre-match beers for fans and casual visitors

-A short walk back towards town, set back from the main road, the Allmend (Moosmattstraße 51) is the equally traditional bar/restaurant attached to the bowling alley where FCL players used to change in the park-pitch days.
-The daily menu is affordable.
+Still near the S-Bahn station, set back from the main road, the Allmend (Moosmattstraße 51) is the old-school bar/restaurant attached to the bowling alley where FCL players used to change in the park-pitch days.
+Climb the steps for (relatively) affordable beer and weekly specials.
+Closed Sundays.